Luos-io/Documentation/src/pages/luos-technology/services/profile.md

 Now that you understand what a service and a service type are, and how to create them, we can address the subject of profiles.

-A **service profile** is pre-made API management for a specific **service type**.
+A **service profile** is a pre-made API management for a specific **service type**.
 Basically, a profile gives a **data structure** with all variables needed to handle a specific service type.
-The profile code knows how to deal with those variables and to share them with any other services.
+The profile code knows how to deal with these variables and to how share them with any other services.

 Thanks to this feature, the variables are shared and accessible by the entire system **in real time**, without explicit message handling in the service code.